rccordell/f20idh/assignments/project.md

 ## The Nitty-Gritty

 During this class we have overviewed (some of) the DH field and surveyed a range of tools and methods for analyzing data.
 We have not yet cultivated the kinds of expertise in a method that would allow you to create a project in full, nor will the few weeks available to us allow robust development.
 Instead of building a project, then, for your final exercise you will write a _research proposal_ for the DH project you would pursue, given world enough and time (and expertise and funding).
-If this is project you actually expect to develop, perhaps as part of your DH certificate, all the better.
+If this happens to be a project you actually expect to develop, perhaps toward your DH certificate, all the better.

 ### Possible Topics